lubiana/no-framework-tutorial/09-dependency-injector.md

 }
 ```

-Now we can require the Clockinterface as a depencency in our controller and use it to display the current time.
+Now we can require the Clock interface as a dependency in our controller and use it to display the current time.
 ```php
 <?php declare(strict_types=1);